-In summary, the results from qualitative analysis emphasize various aspects of user mental models for visual privacy self-evaluation.
-The \textit{Perceived privacy norms} theme reflects ad-hoc strategies for managing comfort.
-The \textit{Inference and linkability} theme captures the risk assessment.
-The \textit{Irreversibility harms} theme reflects on the potentially dangerous consequences if the risk is actualized.
+In summary, the results of the qualitative analysis emphasize various aspects of user mental models for visual privacy self-evaluation.
+The \textit{Perceived Privacy Norms} theme reflects ad-hoc strategies for managing comfort. \textit{Inference and Linkability} captures the risk assessment.
+The \textit{Irreversibility Harms} theme reflects on the potential dangers if the risk is actualized.